 Development and renovation of the Vartius border crossing point

-The development project of the Vartius border crossing point in Kuhmo will improve the track structures, develop road traffic conditions by, for example, new lane arrangements, and renovate buildings at the border crossing point.
-The project, to be completed in 2021, is funded from the Karelia CBC programme.
+In the development project of the Vartius border crossing point in Kuhmo, track structures were improved and road traffic conditions developed by new lane arrangements, for example.
+In addition, buildings were renovated at the border crossing point.
+The project, completed in November 2021, was funded from the Karelia CBC programme.

 Background to the project